mozilla/bedrock/docs/install.rst

 A shortcut for activating virtual envs in zsh or bash is `. venv/bin/activate`.
 The dot is the same as `source`.

 There's a project called `virtualenvwrapper <http://www.doughellmann.com/docs/virtualenvwrapper/>`_ that provides a better interface for managing/activating virtual envs, so you can use that if you want.
+Also if you need help managing various versions of Python on your system, the `pyenv <https://github.com/pyenv/pyenv>`_ project can help.